2much4u/PS4-GTA-V-Native-Updater/README.md

 # PS4 GTA V Native Updater
-An IDA Pro script to update native addresses for new versions
+An IDA Pro script to update native addresses for new versions.
+Check out the Ghidra version by ethylamine [here](https://gist.github.com/ethylamine/625f799e7d9ccbaacdccf52ca46f2f62)!

 ## Purpose
 Rockstar randomizes native hashes every GTA V version.
 Modding tools need these new hashes to determine what address to call for a given native function.
 This IDA script will generate `natives.h` for any new version of GTA V to be used in projects like [Native Caller](https://github.com/2much4u/PS4-GTA-V-Native-Caller) or [Menu Base](https://github.com/2much4u/PS4-GTA-V-Menu-Base).
 You can read more about what natives are and why they are useful in the `README` for [Native Caller](https://github.com/2much4u/PS4-GTA-V-Native-Caller).